Credit Union Information

 Conference Registration & Lodging

-To attend Fall Conference, credit union professionals and volunteers must complete MnCUN's online registration, and then reserve lodging through Madden's.
+To attend the Fall Leadership Conference, credit union professionals and volunteers must complete MnCUN's online registration, and then reserve lodging through Madden's.

 Workshops & Exhibit Hall

-The conference’s workshops begin on Friday at 1:30 p.m. in Madden’s Golf Villa meeting room and on the lower level of Town Hall.
+The conference’s workshops begin on Friday at 1:30 p.m. in Madden’s Golf Villa meeting rooms and on the upper level of Town Hall.
 They will continue in Town Hall’s upper level on Saturday morning.

 When you arrive at the conference, please stop by MnCUN’s registration booth in the lower level of Madden’s Town Hall to pick up your conference materials.